SVUIT/quamon/README.md

 If you add or change fields related to scores or weights, add tests or manually verify behavior in the UI to avoid regressions.

-Contributing

-Contributions are welcome.
-Please open an issue to discuss larger changes, or submit a pull request for smaller fixes and improvements.

-License

-No license is included in this repository.
-To add one, create a `LICENSE` file with your preferred open-source license.